 Model-in-the-loop testing applications

-Model in the loop (MIL) testing and simulation is a technique used to abstract the behaviour of a system or sub-system in a way that this model can be used to test, simulate and verify that model.
+Model-in-the-loop testing (MIL) and simulation is a technique used to abstract the behaviour of a system or sub-system in a way that this model can be used to test, simulate and verify that model.

 Using Simulink for modelling